info@shabava.com · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · bookings 503-577-0446

 Nat was born in Portland, OR.
 He has studied gamelan music and lived in Bali, Indonesia.
 His interest in Flamenco led him to study with Tarik and Julia Banzi of Al Andalus.
 He continued to pursue his interest in the Arabic roots of flamenco with study in Morocco.
 After returning to the US, he moved to Seattle to study ethnomusicology at the University of Washington.
 There he worked with the groups Carmona Flamenco, The Rez Trio and others ranging in style from Hungarian Csardas and Gypsy swing to flamenco.
 He now resides in Portland, where he performs regularly with râz , Puro Arte Flamenco Dance Company, Pendar i Paya and Shabâvâ.

-A native of Iran, Bobak explored the world of musical instruments at the age eight, under the direction of his father maestero Hossein Salehi, and later studied violin with international recording artist Davood Ganjei.
+A talented multi instrumentalist, Bobak was born in Tehran, Iran.
+He ventured into the music realm when he was eight years old, under the direction of his father maestero Hossein Salehi, and later studied violin with other Iranian master artists.
 He expanded his training into Western classical music by studying with classical violinists Anita Jones and Eileen Dies.
 In 1999 the Oregon Historical Society recognized him as master artist on Setar (Persian Long-necked Lute).
 In the same year, he founded the Damâm Ensemble, focusing on the classical and folk music of Iran.
-He has studies with crossover recording artist Kayhan Kalhor of Yoyo Ma's Silk Road Ensemble, and Pirayeh Pourafar of the Lian Ensemble.
-In 2003 he co-founded a latin-middle eastern fusion group râz where he succesfully blended the popular music of latin america and the middle east.
-In 2004, he composed and recorded a complete soundtrack for a theatrical production of Arabian Nights.
-In 2006, he recorded on the soundtrack of the award-winning film Cathedral Park.
-Most recently, he collaborated with the Translation Project's Artistic Director Niloufar Talebi in the creation of an original soundtrack for the world premier o
+He has studies with crossover recording artist Kayhan Kalhor of the Ghazal Ensemble and Pirayeh Pourafar of the Lian Ensemble.
+In 2003 he co-founded a latin-middle eastern fusion group râz where he focused on blending the popular music of latin america and the middle east.

 Deepayan Acharjya (Tabla)